HaHaWTH/HybridFix/README.md

 ## How To (Developers)

-If you are developing mods, you can import HybridFix from curse maven(Groovy DSL):
+If you are developing mods, you can import HybridFix from curse maven:

+Gradle(Groovy DSL):

 ```groovy
 implementation fg.deobf("curse.maven:hybridfix-1166614:{latest_artifact_id}")